CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/http/execute-http-request/execute-http-request-block-1.md

 - [UserCredentials][]: Basic authentication
 - [HttpOAuthPasswordCredentials][]: OAuth authentication using password credentials
 - [HttpOAuthClientCredentials][]: OAuth authentication using client credentials

+Note that when using [HttpOAuthPasswordCredentials][] or [HttpOAuthClientCredentials][] as the [Http Credentials][Http Credentials Property], the Execute Http Request block automatically handles retrieval of access tokens using the following rules:

+- If an access token does not exist, a new access token will be retrieved and used when executing the [Http Request][Http Request Property].
+- If an access token already exists but is expired, a new access token will be retrieved and used when executing the [Http Request][Http Request Property].
+- If an access token already exists and is valid, it will be used when executing the [Http Request][Http Request Property].

 |||
 |----------|----------|